Abalone Shell

 Analog

-A watch type utilizing a traditional clock face with hour and minute hands as well as twelve hour markers as opposed to a digital display.
+Analog is a type of watch that utilizes a traditional clock face with hour and minute hands as well as twelve-hour markers as opposed to a digital display.

 Anniversary Band